homeservicewhiz/homeservicewhiz/src/pages/about.md

     subtitle: ''
     align: center
     background_color: primary
+    content: |
+      > Home, home, sweet, sweet home
+      > There's no place like home; there's no place like home!"
+      > \-John Howard Payne
   - title: ''
     subtitle: ''
     content: "## At HomeServiceWhiz, we believe that a\_**calm mind**\_and\_**happy home**\_are the foundations of a\_peaceful\_and\_**just world**.\n\nWe are advancing our mission of\_**building a better world**\_for future generations by helping our patrons keep calm and *reduce unnecessary stress* associated with home improvement, maintenance, and restoration projects.
 And by *saving their time* so they can spend it cherishing life with people they **love.**\n"